VisIVOLab/ViaLacteaVisualAnalytics/INSTALL.md

 On System variables edit `Path` variable and add new `%QTDIR%\lib` and `%QTDIR%\bin`

 ## CFITSIO 4.1.0
 The compression library "zlib" is required in order to build CFITSIO.
 Visit the [site](https://zlib.net) to download the latest distribution.
-Unpack it, then build and install it from a parallel directory, for example:
+Unpack it, then build and install it from a parallel directory.
+Run as administrator if the specified path requires it.
+For example:

 ```bash
 mkdir zlib.build
 cd zlib.build
 cmake ..\zlib-1.3 -DCMAKE_INSTALL_PREFIX="C:\Users\myname\zlib"
 ```
-Select your version: Building for Visual Studio 17 2022
+(Select your compiler version if required: Building for Visual Studio 17 2022)
 ```bash
 cmake --build . --config Release
 cmake --install .